open-telemetry/opentelemetry-operator/docs/api.md

 The seccomp options to use by the containers in this pod.
+Note that this field cannot be set when spec.os.name is windows.

 <table>
     <thead>